Troubleshooting issues while adding an MS SQL Monitor

 1. Login timed out

-2. The TCP/IP connection to the host <hostname>, port 1433 has failed.
+2. The TCP/IP connection to the host <hostname>, port 1433, has failed.
 Error: "Connection timed out: no further information..
-Verify th connection properties.
+Verify the connection properties.
 Make sure that an instance of SQL Server is running on the host and accepting TCP/IP connections at the port.
 Make sure that TCP connections to the port are not blocked by a firewall.

-• If SQL Server is not reachable within the login timeout (default is 60 seconds), we may receive a login timeout error.
-This could happen due to the server being unreachable because of network issues, incorrect hostname, firewall restrictions, or the server being down.
+• If SQL Server is unreachable within the login timeout period (default: 60 seconds), we may receive a login timeout error.
+This could happen due to the server being unreachable because of network issues, an incorrect hostname, firewall restrictions, or the server being down.

 • Please check the above details to resolve the issue